 Frequently asked questions about a 10-day trip to the Philippines

-We hope we’ve answered all your questions, but we don’t want to leave without addressing the most common questions we receive about 10‑day trips to the Philippines:
+We hope we’ve answered all your questions, but before wrapping up, we want to cover the most common questions we receive about 10-day trips to the Philippines:

 How many days are needed to see the Philippines?

-The country has more than 7,700 islands and that’s why we’ve been roaming around here for more than 15 years… That said, our advice is that, if you can, you devote at least 20 days.
-Otherwise, with 15 days you can do a very varied route, and with 10 you can visit one region, as is the case with Palawan.
+The country has more than 7,700 islands, and that’s one reason we’ve been exploring it for more than 15 years… That said, our advice is that, if you can, you spend at least 20 days here.
+Otherwise, with 15 days you can do a very varied route, and with 10 days, you can focus on one region, as in this Palawan-focused route.

-Since transfers are very demanding, in our experience, the best 10‑day route around the Philippines is the one dedicated to exploring the Coron/Palawan region.
-That is, visiting Coron–El Nido–Port Barton.
+Since transfers can be quite demanding, in our experience, the best 10-day route around the Philippines is one focused on exploring the Coron/Palawan region.
+In other words: Coron–El Nido–Port Barton.

-What other 10-day route around the Philippines do you recommend?
+What other 10-day Philippines route do you recommend?

-If you don’t want to see only the Palawan area, another idea would be to do Port Barton and El Nido and, from the latter, fly to Bohol, as you have direct flights.
-You could also swap Coron for a route around the Banaue and Batad area and enjoy the imposing landscapes of the rice terraces.
-Finally, you could do the fabulous expedition between Coron and El Nido.
+If you don’t want to focus only on the Palawan area, another option would be to visit Port Barton and El Nido and, from there, fly to Bohol, as there are direct flights.
+You could also swap Coron for a route around the Banaue and Batad area and enjoy the breathtaking landscapes of the rice terraces.
+Finally, you could join the fabulous expedition between Coron and El Nido.

 What is the best time of year for a 10-day route in the Philippines?

-Due to its geographic location, it’s better to do it between the months of November and May, which is the dry season.
+Because of the route’s location in Palawan, it’s best to do it from November to May, which is the dry season.
 That said, it can be done at any time of the year.

-Did you find this 10‑day Philippines itinerary interesting?
-Want to ask us something?
-Tell us in the comments!
+Did you find this 10-day Philippines itinerary useful?
+Have a question?
+Let us know in the comments!